andrico1234/personal-blog/content/blog/002-tools-to-help-you-manage-your-monorepo.md

 ### Why not both?

 Nothing's stopping you from using both Lerna and Yarn workspaces.
-Repos like [Vaadin](https://github.com/vaadin/web-components) do so you can mix and match to fit your needs.
+[Vaadin](https://github.com/vaadin/web-components) is an example of a repo that uses both.
+Since Vaadin's component library contains over 5000 tests, running them all takes over 10 minutes.

+To counter this Vaadin uses Lerna in their test's utility scripts to retrieve a list of the packages that have changed since branching off `main`.
+The script is used to build the test suite's config, which tells the test runner to only run the tests from the changed packages.
+This saves Vaadin developers ~10 minutes every time the suite is run.

 ## Next steps